butnarua/AutomatedCypressTests/README.md

 # Automated Cypress Tests
 ----------------------
-**In the Cypress file I realised the folowing automated tests on the website :**
+**In the Cypress file I realised the folowing automated tests on the website:**

 https://www.saucedemo.com/